 Also of interest is that Oviedo has more people living here who work in computers and math than 95% of the places in the US.

-Oviedo is a somewhat ethnically-diverse city.
+Oviedo is an extremely ethnically-diverse city.
 The people who call Oviedo home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Oviedo residents report their race to be White, followed by Black or African-American.
+The greatest number of Oviedo residents report their race to be White, followed by Asian.
 Oviedo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.50% of the city’s residents.
-Important ancestries of people in Oviedo include Irish, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 22.36% of the city’s residents.
+Important ancestries of people in Oviedo include German, Irish, English, Italian, and Polish.

 The most common language spoken in Oviedo is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and Chinese.